GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Irwin Joel "Pierre" Levy, who lived in Menlo Park for 31 years, died September 10 in Reno.
 He will be buried icon with full military honors in Arlington Cemetery, Washington, D.C., on October 22.

 Mr. Levy was born in Brooklyn, New York, in 1923.
 He attended the Haaren High School of Aviation in New York City.
 In 1941 he joined the Royal Canadian Air Force, but transferred to the U.S. Army Air Corps when the United States entered World War II.
 He was assigned to the Eighth Air Force in Europe, where he met his wife, Miriam Diskin.
-They were married in 1942 in London.
+They were marriage in 1942 in London.

 After the war, Mr. Levy re-enlisted and later graduated from Officers Candidate School in 1948.
 He served during the Korean War.
 From 1964 to 1968 he served at the Pentagon in the Office of the Deputy Chief of Staff, Research and Development of Electronic Warfare.
 During this time, he spearheaded a project to neutralize the surface to air missile threat encountered in Vietnam by U.S. bombers and fighters, according to family members.
 He received many medals and decorations, including the Air Medal and the Air Force Commendation Medal.